 1. Choose a work environment for productivity.

+Is your dining table overrun with cables and chaos?
+It might be time to find a more permanent place to work.
 When choosing where to set up your home office, think through how you’ll handle intrusions or distractions.
 If possible, choose an enclosed space like a guest bedroom or even a large closet with a door, and you’ll be better equipped to “commute” to your home office and focus on work while you’re there.
 An enclosed space also makes it harder for your kids or dog to wander in uninvited, although your colleagues will likely understand this is sometimes unavoidable, even with a door.
 Remember, they’re probably in the same boat as you, so give each other a break.

 2. Treat your in-home work environment like you would any other work environment.